Skip to Content

 Caesars Palace

-Located next door to the north, Caesars Palace’s “Agustus Tower Fountain View” rooms offer views of the Bellagio Fountains.
+Located next door to the north, Caesars Palace’s “Augustus Tower Fountain View” rooms offer views of the Bellagio Fountains.

 Planet Hollywood

-Situated across the street from Bellagio, Planet Hollywood offers a number of “Fountain View” hotel rooms that are clearly labeled.
+Situated across the street from Bellagio, Planet Hollywood offers several “Fountain View” hotel rooms, clearly labeled.

 Fountain View “Honorable Mentions”